samus-io/tablab-steps/steps/affUMVnBBUP5VSjFkxwgFsWDEQiKNTEOABJ/en/README.md

 * Analyze API endpoints and web requests for parameters that reference objects (e.g., `id=123`, `user=johndoe`).
 Pay special attention to predictable patterns in these parameters, such as sequential or easily guessable values.
 * Test whether modifying these parameters allows access to other users' resources without proper authorization.
 Tools like proxies (e.g., Burp Suite or OWASP ZAP) can assist in intercepting and modifying requests for manual testing.
 * Check for variations in response behavior when parameter values are altered.
 Unauthorized access may return sensitive information, error messages, or subtle changes in response times that indicate potential access control issues.
-* Additionally, review access control policies implemented on the server side to ensure they verify the requesting user's permissions for each resource.
+* Additionally, as part of in-depth research, leverage a vulnerability scanner for automatic detection, inspect source code if accessible to review access control policies on the server side ensuring they validate user permissions for each resource, and perform SAST to uncover security risks.

 ## Exploiting basic IDORs